A Prayerful Place in the Great Marsh

 During this time it was decided to close the St Peter’s Mission and Horseway Mission as the buildings were falling apart.
 The Church hall was also torn down.
 Money from the land was all reinvested into the main church building, adding toilets and a new central gas fired and fan assisted heating system.
 Fundraising was always on the PCC agenda and everyone joined in to help with the Revd David Towers fitting the original kitchen for the Bricstan Church Room himself.

 In 1980 there was a great ecumenical celebration for a millennium of Christian faith in Chatteris.
 All the churches joined in with special events and combined services.
 Around this time, a peripatetic music teacher named Guy Radcliffe and his wife Mary arrived.
-They ended up assisting Mr Weedon by leading the choir and setting up a group of hand bell ringers.
-Concerts were held inside the church which all helped to raise much needed church funds.
+They ended up assisting Mr Tom Weedon by leading the choir and setting up a group of hand bell ringers.
+Regular concerts were held inside the church.
+These were very well attended and all helped to raise much needed funds for the upkeep of the church.
+Members took out subscriptions and later formed into the Chatteris Music Society.

 What now?

 St Peter and St Paul Chatteris remains the oldest and the largest gathering place in the centre of town.
 The Grade 1, historic building, is in need of constant repair.
-Many do not realise that the government does not help with this.
-The church replies on the good will of the town to make donations.
+Many do not realize that the government does not help with this.
+The church depends on the good will of the town to make donations.
 Are you able to help?

 A new LED lighting system is needed.
 The current lights were put inside the church in the 1930s when electricity came into the town.
-The whole system needs to be upgraded and improved to meet current safety standards as well as the needs of the community (approx £80,000)
+The whole system needs to be upgraded and improved to meet current safety standards as well as the needs of the community (£150,000)

 Please consider making your own contribution.
 We need your help.
 Click on the link below for details about how to make a donation.